KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 The most logical approach to address this class imbalance problem was to make the data for both the classes comparable.
 At first, we used the data for hard disk ST12000NM0007 in the first quarter of 2019 by modifying the label for last 10 days of a failed hard disk to 1.
 Even with this approach, we had 371048 rows for disks that did not fail and 11257 rows for those that failed.

+One important point to note is that since we're dealing with timeseries data, we used the most recent 30% of the dataset for testing and the remaining 70% for training without shuffling the data.
+This ensures that we train on past data to predict future data.

-As shown in table 1 below, although accuracy of prediction in this case was high, recall however was extremely low (0.05) rendering this model ineffective in making good predictions.
+As shown in Table 1 below, although accuracy of prediction in this case was high, recall however was extremely low (0.05) rendering this model ineffective in making good predictions.
 In the problem of disk failure detection, we require a high recall as it aims to identify what proportion of actual positives was identified correctly.
 This is most important to us as we wouldn't want to miss predicting a possible failure event.

 ##### Table 1 : Random Forest results on original dataset for the 1st quarter of 2019